 Dr. Berry served as our Interim President and Chief Executive Officer from March 29, 2013 through May 30, 2014.
-Dr. Berry is a Partner of Flagship Ventures and also serves as a member of our board of directors.
-Dr. Berry received no compensation from us for his service as our Interim Chief Executive Officer or as a member of our board of directors.
+Dr. Berry is a Partner of Flagship Ventures and also served as a (2) Dr. berry served as our interim President and chief Executive Once information from us for his service as our Interim Chief Executive Officer or as a member of our board of directors during 2014.
 Dr. Berry received no compensation from us for his service as our Interim Chief Executive Officer or as a member of our board of directors during 2014.
+Dr. Berry received no compensation from us for his service as our Interim Chief Executive Officer or as a member of our board of directors during 2014.
 However, we paid Flagship Ventures Management, Inc., an affiliate of Flagship Ventures, a total of \$136,500 for services provided to us by Dr. Berry during 2014.
-For a further discussion of the services agreement, refer to "Certain Relationships and Related Person Transactions-Services Agreement" below.
+For a further discussion of the services agreement, refer to "Certain Relationships and Related Person Transactions-Services Agreement".
 We hired Mr. Shaff as our Chief Financial Officer and Executive Vice President effective November 19, 2014.
 Mr. Shaff's 2014 annual base salary was \$300,000.
 Represents amounts paid under our annual cash bonus program.
 For additional information regarding these amounts, refer to "-Narrative Disclosure to Summary Compensation Table